ikhoon/finatra-mysql-seed/README.md

 ## How to use This Template
-1. if you have activator
+Option 1. if you have activator
 ```bash
 activator new PROJECTNAME finatra-mysql-seed
 ```
-2. Just git clone
+Option 2.
+Just git clone this project
 ```bash
 git clone git@github.com:ikhoon/finatra-mysql-seed.git
 ```